Disparu à jamais (2021)

 Apart from coming up with the light scheme, Michel Amathieu manned one of the two Arri Alexa LF cameras because he likes to frame and has always done it with directors as different as Volker Schlöndorff or Abdel Raouf Dafri – regretting, however, not to have added Agnieszka Holland or Emir Kusturica to that prestigious roster.

-Michel Amathieu was also able to use the new Leitz 55-125mm large format zoom lens with an aperture of T: 2.8, which he appreciated immensely, particularly because it blends harmoniously with the Leitz Prime fixed focal lengths.
+Michel Amathieu was also able to use the new LEITZ ZOOM 55-125mm large format zoom lens with an aperture of T: 2.8, which he appreciated immensely, particularly because it blends harmoniously with the LEITZ PRIME fixed focal lengths.

-Gone for good will be released on Netflix platform in September 2021.
+Gone for good will be released on Netflix platform on the 13th of September.

 Disparu à jamais